Abstract

 In Lefebvre’s work, the ‘concept of space denotes and connotes all possible spaces, whether abstract or real, mental or social’ (Lefebvre, 1991c: 299).
 Rhythm is energy: ‘Energy animates, renders time and space conflictual’ (Lefebvre, 2004: 60).
 The polyrhythms of everyday life mediate ‘between nature and culture’ (2002: 357).

 In contrast, ‘Appropriation does not ravage nature, but transforms it – the body and biological life provided, and the time and space – into human property’ (2003c: 130).
 By ‘property’ here Lefebvre, following Marx, means ‘use’ (not exchange) value.
 Over time, each society ‘appropriates, that is to say, adapts to its own ends, pre-existing space, whose patterns had been previously formed.
 Slow changes, penetrating a space that had already been consolidated’ (Lefebvre, 2003b: 212).
 A ‘pedagogy of appropriation’ involves student appropriation of educational spaces.
 As architectural spaces, schools and universities configure (and are configured by) theory, language, imagination and feeling.
-And here Lefebvre turns to Heidegger’s notion of
+And here Lefebvre turns to Heidegger’s notion of dwelling.

 A place for the child to dwell?

 Lefebvre described architecture as a ‘mode of imagination.
 The starting point for this redefinition was the concept of habitation, understood as the half-real, half-imaginary distribution of times and places of everyday life’ (Stanek, 2014: xiii–xiv).
 Lefebvre elaborates: ‘habiter or way of living is a quality of the person, it is not an accident and links in with actions of building, thought and speech’ (2003c: 121).
-While the ‘building’ is a conceived space, a Dwelling, in its essence, is poetic. … ‘It could be’, says Heidegger, ‘that our dwellings that lack poetry, our inability to take the measure of man and his heart, spring from a strange kind of excess: a rage for measurement and calculation’.
+While the ‘building’ is a conceived space, a dwelling place is ‘lived’: Dwelling, in its essence, is poetic. … ‘It could be’, says Heidegger, ‘that our dwellings that lack poetry, our inability to take the measure of man and his heart, spring from a strange kind of excess: a rage for measurement and calculation’.
 (Lefebvre, 2003c: 122) Dwelling, a social and yet poetic act, generating poetry and art work, fades in the face of housing, an economic function.
 The ‘home’, so clearly evoked and celebrated by Gaston Bachelard, likewise vanishes: the magic place of childhood, the home as womb and shell, with its loft and its cellar full of dreams.
 Confronted with functional housing, constructed according to technological dictates, inhabited by users in homogenous, shattered space, it sinks and fades into the past.
 (Lefebvre, 2005: 94; see also Bachelard, 2002)

 The semiotic field

 Lefebvre saw Marx’s dialectical method as uncovering ‘the genesis of “representations” and feelings; it reveals their conditions, their practical functions, the way they work … It can make links between each “representation”, each symbol, each myth, each concept, and a specific human era’ (1991a: 194; see also 2009b).
-His semiotic lexicon included the
+His semiotic lexicon included the signal, the sign, the symbol and the image (Lefebvre, 2002: 276–314; 1991c: 130–141).

-Between self and self, between the body and its Ego – or, better, between the Ego-seeking-to-constitute itself and its body.
+Signals are commands within codified systems.
+They emanate from the ‘conceived’ realms of modernity – industry, technology and bureaucracy: ‘stop/go, on-off’, demanding a conditioned response.
+The school bell is an example.
+The sign is epitomised by the word.
+In families and schools, an overload of ‘signs’ can alienate: mind splits from body, reason from emotion, ‘public’ from ‘private’ identity: Between self and self, between the body and its Ego – or, better, between the Ego-seeking-to-constitute itself and its body.
 The context here is necessarily that of a long-term learning process, the process of formation and deformation which the immature and premature human child must undergo on the way to familial and social maturity.
 But what is it exactly that slips into the interstice in question?
 The answer is: language, signs, abstraction – all necessary yet fateful, indispensable yet dangerous.
 This is a lethal zone thickly strewn with dusty, mouldering words.
 What slips into it is what allows meaning to escape the embrace of lived experience, to detach itself from the fleshly body.
 (Lefebvre, 1991c: 203)

 Alienation results when the signage of the ‘conceived’ curriculum produces: ‘a split between the objectifying and the subjectifying processes in the individual, so that the unity between them is destroyed’ (Lefebvre, 1968: 10).
 The domination of words and signs sets up a strange interplay between (verbal) disembodiment and (empirical) re-embodiment, between uprooting and reimplantation, between spatialisations in an abstract expanse and localisation in a determinate expanse.
 This is the ‘mixed space’ – still natural yet already produced – of the first year of life, and, later, of poetry and art.
 (Lefebvre, 1991c: 203)